“A morning stroll through Montmartre is pure happiness.”

-Walk back and turn right onto the rue de l’Abreuvoir.
-When you are at the end of this street, near the Buste de Dalida, turn around and take some pictures of this photogenic street.
+Walk back and turn right onto the Rue de l’Abreuvoir.
+When you are at the end of this street, close to the Buste de Dalida, turn around and take some pictures of this photogenic street.

 Then walk along Rue Girardon into the Rue Lepic and walk back to the Rue des Abbesses.
-Walk past the Moulin de la Galette, and don’t forget to look around for those beautiful views over the city, there are plenty of them.
+Walk past the Moulin de la Galette, and don’t forget to look out for those beautiful views over the city.

 Take a stroll further through the meandering medieval streets of this neighborhood where you can find the cutest cafes and restaurants, like Le Petit Moulin.

-When you’re done strolling, take a seat on one of the many terraces in the rue de Abbesses and enjoy a delicious French breakfast.
-I’m sure that after this morning walk, you’ll be as much in love with the neighborhood as I am and never want to go home again.
+When you’re done walking, take a seat on one of the many terraces in the Rue des Abbesses.
+Order a delicious French breakfast.
+I’m sure that after this morning walk, you’ll be as much in love with the neighborhood as I am.
+You’ll never want to go home again.